ClickCease

 Trailing 12-month income and expense statements (T-12)

 The trailing 12-month income and expense statements (T-12) list the monthly revenue and operational costs for the previous calendar year.
-Analysts check for anomalies like one-time insurance payouts or missing utility months in the record.
-Expense miscategorization commonly hides recurring repair costs under capital expenditure lines.
-Bank statements must match the deposits listed in the historical records for the property.
-Verifying the trailing twelve-month performance prevents overpaying for an asset with declining income.
-Inconsistencies require immediate explanation from the seller to avoid valuation errors for the multifamily real estate.
+Analysts check for anomalies and inconsistencies in the T-12 report.
+Anomolies might include large one-time payment events (like an insurance payout), or missing utility months in the record.
+Inconsistencies could include expense miscategorization (such as recurring repair costs categorized as capital expenditure), or bank statements not matching deposits listed in the historical records.
+Inconsistencies in the T-12 reports require immediate explanation from the seller.
+Verifying the trailing twelve-month performance reduces risk associated with a property acquisition and prevents overpaying for the asset.

 Rent roll audit